basuabhirup/keeper-app/README.md

 ```
 <br />

-16. Added a [transparent texture background](https://www.transparenttextures.com/patterns/black-thread-light.png) to the body pf the webpage.
+16. Added a [transparent texture background](https://www.transparenttextures.com/patterns/black-thread-light.png) to the body of the webpage.